The Roth Individual Retirement Account

 You may qualify for the "first-time home purchase" if you have not owned a home for at least two years before the date on the purchase contract or the date when construction started for a principal residence.
 You, your spouse, or a descendant or ancestor of either may qualify as the buyer.

-The taxable portion of a nonqualified distribution may be subject to a 10% additional tax for early withdrawal.
+The taxable portion of a nonqualified distribution may be subject to a 10% tax penalty.
 If you make withdrawals that do not meet the rules for a qualified distribution, you'll owe regular income taxes on the taxable portion of the withdrawal.
-You must also pay a 10% additional tax on the taxable portion of the withdrawal, unless an exception applies.
+You must also pay a 10% penalty tax on the taxable portion of the withdrawal.

-Early withdrawals are permitted for qualified education expenses.
-If you are under age 59½ but have held the Roth IRA for five years, you may withdraw funds early to pay for qualified education expenses for yourself or family members without incurring the 10% additional tax.
+Penalty-free withdrawals are permitted for qualified education expenses.
+If you are under age 59½ but have held the Roth IRA for five years, you may withdraw funds penalty-free to pay for qualified education expenses for yourself or family members.
 You will have to pay income tax on the taxable portion of the distribution, however.

 Retirement plan "rollovers" are permitted.
 If you are changing jobs or retiring, you can roll over funds from an employer retirement plan, such as a 401(k) account, directly to a Roth IRA.
 The rollover is treated as a conversion, with income taxes due on the taxable portion of the funds.